Equity Begins with Empathy

-That’s the reason we launched the Together Forward @Work initiative in 2020.
+That’s the reason we launched the Together Forward @Work initiative.
 It’s the reason we are underscoring the need for workplace empathy, which is a big step toward workplace equity.
 And it’s the reason we are committed to continuously refining and expanding the Together Forward @Work platform to include:

 1. Original research detailing the high cost of racial inequity.